nukes1810/KlipperFusion/README.md

 ## Feature Tiers

-KlipperFusion grows with your hardware.
+Sentient grows with your hardware.
 Every tier adds features, nothing breaks what was already working.

 **Tier 0 — Any Klipper printer, no extra hardware**
 - Dynamic accel by height